cortexrd/Knack-Toolkit-Library/README.md

 For the few features that require API calls, everything is done to minimize their usage as much as possible.
 All calls are 100% view-based, so **your API key is never used**.

+# What are Keywords?

+KTL uses reserved keywords to trigger features.
+You decide if and where you need them.
+All keywords are created in the Builder and are **never visible** in the app.
+All keywords must start with an underscore followed by a letter, ex: **\_ts**.

+They are used in two ways: per view and per field.

+## Per View

+Keywords can be added in the view’s **title** or **description** - interchangeably or together.
+Each keywords are separated by a space, or line feeds (return) when used in the description box.

+## Per Field

+Keywords can be added in the field’s **description** in the object.

+## Placement

+For views, all keywords must be placed **after** the last word that you intend to keep as visible.
+Everything after the first keyword found will be truncated (invisible) in the app.
+For fields, it is not relevant since descriptions are “internal” notes for developers only and not visible in the app anyways.

+## Parameters

+Some keywords require one or more parameters, and some may be optional.
+When using parameters, the equal sign “=”operator is added after the keyword, followed by the parameter(s).
+If multiple parameters are used, the comma is the separator and spaces are allowed.

+Ex: \_rvs=vTitle1, vTitle2

+The keywords are not case-sensitive, but the parameters are and must always be an **exact match** to take effect.

 # Installation

 ## No time to read all this now - How about a quick tryout?